of students are subjected to some form of harassment.

 Here are a few ways you can help make Higher Education harassment-free

-This report, based on our comprehensive survey with over 100 HE students, found that:
+This report based on our comprehensive survey of 1379 HE students found that:

 Educate yourself about PSH by reading our resource pack